Elizabeth Deveraux has dedicated 8 years to studying the properties of herbs, both the medicinal and edible aspects.

 Mountain Bluebell Leaves

-They can be eaten raw or cooked, but many people prefer them cooked since they are covered in trichome (tiny hairs).
-By cooking the leaves it will make them more palatable and easier to eat.
+They can be eaten raw or cooked, but many people prefer them cooked since they are covered in trichomes (tiny hairs).
+Cooking the leaves will make them more palatable and easier to eat.

 Mountain Bluebell Flowers